AdobeDocs/analytics-platform.en/help/data-views/component-settings/overview.md

   **Note**: The Map visualization is in the Limited Testing phase of release and might not be available yet in your environment.

-* When using [templates provided by Adobe](/help/analysis-workspace/templates/use-templates.md).
-By default, some templates provided by Adobe do not work because they contain components that are not in your data view.
+* When you use [templates provided by Adobe](/help/analysis-workspace/templates/use-templates.md).
+Ssome templates provided by Adobe might not work because certain components are not in your data view.

   For each missing component, a matching context label is available in your data view.
 You need to either add the matching context label to a component that is already in your data view.
-Or you need to add a new component to your data view and add the context label to it.
+Or you need to add a new component to your data view and add the context label to the component (if not already provided automatically).

   For more information, see [Add missing components to the data view for a given template](/help/analysis-workspace/templates/create-templates.md#add-missing-components-to-the-data-view-for-a-given-template) in the article [Create and manage templates](/help/analysis-workspace/templates/create-templates.md).